Saturn Cafe: Menu

 The menu at the Saturn Cafe features typical American diner food in an all-vegetarian incarnation, including breakfast fare such as breakfast burritos and pancakes; sandwiches such as club sandwiches, FLTs (vegan BLTs), patty melts, and veggie burgers; Mexican-style offerings such as nachos and taquitos; beverages such as milkshakes and organic beer; and various other offerings, including organic salads, soups, and veggie corndogs.
 An East Bay Express review noted a "mercifully ungreasy" serving of steak-cut French fries.
 The Saturn offers nine different burgers, five with its "signature" burger patty (made from organic brown rice and black beans with organic vegetables, almond meal, rice flour, and spices) and the other four with its "chix" patty (imitation chicken).
 The Daily Californian writer Annie Chang describes the patties as tasting "amazingly similar to actual meat".

 Chang opines that the restaurant's cuisine is appealing to most customers, including those who regularly eat meat.
 In a review, staff and contributors to the East Bay Express similarly describe the Saturn as having a menu with diverse options that appeal to vegetarians and others with restrictive diets as well as those do not follow such diets.
 While naming it the best vegan option for the 2013 edition of "Best of Berkeley", Daily Californian writer Carli Baker argues that it is "the perfect spot for friends of all dietary guidelines" and praises it for its large menu and vegan interpretations of numerous dishes.

 The Saturn Cafe uses Fakin' Bacon made from soy, and both its milkshakes and its nachos can be ordered vegan.
 Colleen Hubbard of Chowhound opines that its vegan milkshake is the standard of comparison for all such milkshakes.
 Its non-vegan shake is made from McConnell's ice cream, and can be topped with berries, chocolate cookie crumbs, and organic peanut butter; The Daily Meal named it the 11th best milkshake in the United States.
 The Saturn's chocolate peanut butter shake was named one of "7 vegetarian things to eat in Berkeley before you graduate" by Daily Californian writer Sarah Branoff.
 Other dessert options at the restaurant include cakes, cupcakes, and ice cream.

-Since its reopening in Oakland in 2022, the Saturn Cafe continues to serve traditional favorites such as its "Chicken" Avocado Club sandwich, as well as new items such as its Impossibly Hot & Spicy Burrito.
+Since reopening in Oakland in 2022, the Saturn Cafe continues to serve traditional favorites such as its "Chicken" Avocado Club sandwich, as well as new items such as its Impossibly Hot & Spicy Burrito.